arindamdawn-zz/arindamdawn/README.md

 Feel free to check out my technical blog [TabAndSpace](https://tabandspace.com).

 I also post on [Dev.to](https://dev.to)
-You can check out my latest articles here:
+You can check out my latest article here:

 <!-- dev -->
 [30 Days of Python 👨‍💻 - Day 23 - Web Scraping](https://dev.to/arindamdawn/30-days-of-python-day-23-web-scraping-1j58)